 - Benevolent Boss: Most notably to Lu Su before his death in the Wu historical route.

-- Berserk Button: In Xiaoqiao's story in 5, he begrudgingly admits that one of the reasons he declare war against Cao Cao is because Cao Cao apparently lusts after her.
+- Berserk Button: In Xiaoqiao's story in 5, he begrudgingly admits that one of the reasons he declared war against Cao Cao is because Cao Cao apparently lusts after her.
 In the novel, he was provoked by Zhuge Liang about this.

 - Beware the Nice Ones: Once Zhuge Liang starts chipping away at his cool facade, he cracks like a bottle in a freezer.
 Particularly noticeable in NEXT.